 Teachers benefit from the improved student outcomes brought about by project based learning lesson plans, as well.
 And for those educators seeking to advance their own education, overseeing these projects can provide an avenue for thesis or dissertation research.

 The relationship between a school district and its community can sometimes be tense.
-So having students going into the community to address challenges with the tools the community’s property taxes have partly paid for helps keep potential tension low.
+So having students address community challenges with the tools the community’s property taxes have partly paid for helps keep potential tension low.

 And in some cases, such as a project that includes a funding drive to install solar panels for the school, these projects can wind up ensuring that the community’s taxes are being used as effectively and efficiently as possible.